tardate/LittleArduinoProjects/STM32/STM32F103C8T6/BluePill/DebugWithStlink/README.md

 ```

 Grabbing a copy of the compiled assets for examples below.
-The Arudino IDE builds these in a temp filder and they'll be automatically cleaned up when we exit the Arduino IDE if we don't take a copy,
+The Arudino IDE builds these in a temp filder and they'll be automatically cleaned up when we exit the Arduino IDE if we don't take a copy.
 This step is actually optional if I remember not to quit the IDE.

 ```